National Bank Act: National Bank Act of 1863

-The National Bank Act of 1863 was passed on February 25, 1863, and was the first attempt to establish a federal banking system after the failures of the First and Second Banks of the United States, and served as the predecessor to the Federal Reserve Act of 1913.
+The National Bank Act of 1863, also known as the National Currency Act of 1863, was passed on February 25, 1863, and was the first attempt to establish a federal banking system after the failures of the First and Second Banks of the United States, and served as the predecessor to the Federal Reserve Act of 1913.
 The act allowed the creation of national banks, set out a plan for establishing a national currency backed by government securities held by other banks, and gave the federal government the ability to sell war bonds and securities (in order to help the war effort).
-National banks were chartered by the federal government, and were subject to stricter regulation; they had higher capital requirements and were not allowed to loan more than 10% of their holdings.
+National banks were chartered by the federal government, and were subject to stricter regulation, particularly the requirement that no less than 1/3 of the bank's capital had to take the form of US Government bonds, which were held in the vault of the Office of the Comptroller of the Currency.
 A high tax on state banks was levied to discourage competition, and by 1865 most state banks had either received national charters or collapsed.